LikithMeruvu/Gemma2B_Finetuning_Medium/README.md

 # Load the saved model
 loaded_model = load_model("version_finetuned.keras")
-instruction = "How to code in python and c#" response = ""
+instruction = "How to code in python, Give me An example code" response = ""

 # Create the input prompt